-American lamb tends to come from the largest animals.
-It is almost always grass-fed for most of its life, but some American lamb is grain finished, meaning that it's fed grain at the end of its life to fatten it up before slaughter.
+American lamb tends to come from the largest sheep in the flock.
+The best lamb is raised in the Midwest as well as Colorado and is almost always grass-fed, but some American lamb is grain finished, meaning that it's fed grain at the end of its life to fatten it up before slaughter.
 This practice leads to a mellow flavor and lots of marbling (a characteristic that Americans prize in their beef as well).
 American lamb tends to be quite dark red and, because of the marbling, quite tender.
-American lamb specifically marked "grass fed" or "grass finished" will likely be leaner and have a stronger lamb flavor.
+The lamb specifically marked "grass-fed" or "grass finished" will likely be leaner and have a stronger lamb flavor.

 New Zealand Lamb

 Lamb from New Zealand is smaller than American lamb.
 It is grass-fed throughout its life and tends to have a more pronounced, lamb-like flavor.
 It is slaughtered at a younger age, so despite the lack of grain feeding and lesser marbling, it is still very tender.
 It is important to note that in New Zealand, as in Australia and many other countries, only animals under 12 months old and without incisors can be labeled "lamb," whereas in the U.S. there is no such age restriction in labeling.

 Lamb from New Zealand is also cheaper—even after shipping—than American lamb.

 Other Types of Lamb

 While shopping for lamb, you may come across other types, although more uncommon, such as Australian, Icelandic, and French.
 Australian, like New Zealand lamb, tends to come from smaller animals that have been entirely grass-fed on open pasture so it is leaner and has a deeper flavor than American lamb.

 Icelandic lamb is rarely found in U.S. markets, but if you are lucky you may spot some.
 It tends to be the smallest in the lot, with a remarkably delicate flavor and a very tender texture.